Skip to content

 • the request becomes a durable intake and decision record

-• the resulting project appears in the request's Relations section
+• the resulting project appears in the request's Resulting Projects group

 • scoring is frozen on the request